VladimirKuzmin/php-nosqlite/README.md

 NoSQL wrapper for SQLite.

-The library allows to:
- - store documents in database
+Features:
- - search documents by id or by matching pattern
+ - searching documents by id or by matching a pattern
- - use index on any field of document
+ - able to use an index on any property of document

 TODO:
- - refactor documents and queries
- - create aggregation framework as awesome as MongoDB has
- - write documentation and tests
- - add join-like functionality
+ - nothing

 Usage
 ============